JetBrains/intellij-sdk-docs/topics/tutorials/custom_language_support/folding_builder.md

 ```

 ## Run the Project
-Rebuild the project, and run `simple_language_plugin` in a Development Instance.
+Run the plugin by using the Gradle [runIde task](gradle_prerequisites.md#running-a-simple-gradle-based-intellij-platform-plugin).

-Now when a Java file is opened in the Editor, it shows the property's value instead of the key.
+Now when a Java file is opened in the editor, it shows the property's value instead of the key.
 This is because `SimpleFoldingBuilder.isCollapsedByDefault()` always returns `true`.
 Try using **Code \| Folding \| Expand All** to show the key rather than the value.